-Equity awards for non-employee directors will consist of (i) an initial equity award consisting of options to purchase shares of our common stock, with a grant date fair value of \$, upon first appointment to the board of directors, vesting following the date of the grant and (ii) annual equity awards consisting of options to purchase shares of our common stock, with a grant date fair value of \$, vesting after the grant date.
+Equity awards for non-employee directors will consist of (i) an initial equity award consisting of options to purchase shares of our common stock, with a grant date fair value of \$235,000, upon first appointment to the board of directors, vesting on the first anniversary of the date of the grant and (ii) annual equity awards consisting of options to purchase shares of our common stock, with a grant date fair value of \$235,000, vesting on the date of the next annual meeting of stockholders following the grant date.
 The term of each option will be ten years, subject to earlier termination as provided in the 2023 Plan.